 - Courses that mimic those in the Mechanical Engineering program (e.g., Statics offered by Civil Engineering) cannot be used

 - Courses offered by NYUSPS (School of Professional Studies) cannot be used toward a degree program at Tandon

 - MAE Electives can count as a STEM2 or Free Elective

-If a graduate level course is applied to a MAE elective, it cannot be used to fulfill a graduate degree requirement.
+If a graduate-level course is applied to an MAE elective, it cannot be used to fulfill a graduate degree requirement.

 STEM2 Electives are satisfied by the following courses: